tyzippy/edx-documentation/en_us/shared/video/prepare_video.rst

 .. only:: Open_edX

    You must work with a third party hosting site to make your videos available for streaming or download.

 You can use any video hosting site that you want.
-Many courses use Amazon S3.
+Many courses use `Amazon S3`_.
 When you select a video hosting site, we strongly recommend that you keep the following information in mind.

 * The hosting site might have to handle high traffic volume.
 * Not all hosting sites are available in all countries or regions.
 We recommend